Discover Chianti and its beautiful towns

 Greve in Chianti

-Greve presents many different places where you can taste Chianti wine and enjoy local food.
+Greve presents many different enotecas and vineyards where you can taste Chianti wine without a car and enjoy local food.
 The porticos host many workshops, wine bars and restaurants.
 One that requires mentions is the Antica Macelleria Falorni, a historical butcher shop that sells only typical products produced in Chianti.
 Just a few steps away stands the Wine Museum which we recommend visiting.